Dar5han7/Drowsiness-Detection/README.md

 ## Packages Used

-* Face Landmark Detection: To detect the face and crop the region of interest i.e. eye region.
+* Mediapipe: Face Landmark Detection package used to detect the face and crop the region of interest i.e. eye region based on the landmarks.

 ![Face landmark example](https://raw.githubusercontent.com/patlevin/face-detection-tflite/main/docs/portrait_fl.jpg)